-In Rocks, to supply custom partitioning to a node, one must write code in a section and the code must create a file named /tmp/user_partition_info.
-Red Hat kickstart partitioning directives should be placed inside /tmp/user_partition_info.
+In Rocks, to specify custom partitioning for a node, one must write code in a section which creates a file named /tmp/user_partition_info. with Red Hat kickstart partitioning directives in it.
+This file will be used to create the initial partitioning on a node when no other info is contained in the Frontend data base and the pre-existing partition are not marked by rocks (e.g. /.rocks-release).
+While when reinstalling a node which has partition information already stored in the data base and the local disk are already marked Rocks installer will simply reformat the "/" partition and the "/var" and leave untouched all the other partitions.
 This allows users to fully program their cluster nodes' partitions.
 In the examples below, we'll explore what this means.